-We assess the body using orthopedic testing, palpating musculoskeletal findings,
+We begin by assessing the body using orthopedic testing, palpating musculoskeletal findings,

 • Kneading: manually milking the muscle

-• Myofascial release: Slow shallow but stretching or releasing the fascia
+• Myofascial release: Slow, shallow, stretching, and releasing the fascia

 that lies on top of the muscles

 • Acupupressure : pressure of an acupuncture point to release

 tension or stimulate that specific point's therapeutic properties